 I'm pleased to fully support the comments made by the Chairmen and Vice Chairmen of the Scrutiny and Health Scrutiny Committees as well as those made by the Topic Group Chairmen.
-In my first year as Statutory Scrutiny Officer, I've witnessed a positive difference to the ways in which scrutiny operates at Trafford and that outcomes are at the heart of what Members wish to achieve.
+In my first year as Statutory Scrutiny Officer, officers and Members have worked together to bring about a positive improvement to the ways in which scrutiny operates at Trafford.
+We are more focussed in delivering outcomes which are at the heart of what Members wish to achieve.
 Scrutiny Members' work programme was challenging in parts and included some excellent examples of pre-scrutiny such as the development of proposals to establish the local scheme for Council Tax, Trafford Assist (Local Welfare Assistance Scheme) and the Community Asset Framework.